twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and OpenType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program runs a reduced functionality mode, where e.g. tested fonts won't be automatically hinted.
-* 7.0 (2013-04-25) and 7.5 (2013-08-02) – Before a grace period of 30 days, the program will create subsetted versions when saving, testing, exporting or installing fonts.
+* 7.0 (2013-04-25) and 7.5 (2013-08-02) – The program will create subsetted versions when saving, testing, exporting or installing fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and OpenType collections cannot be extracted.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2547 (2019-09-12) – Before a grace period of 30 days, the program will add watermarks when generating fonts.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2547 (2019-09-12) – The program will add watermarks when generating fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and OpenType collections cannot be extracted.
 * All versions – The window title bar will display **(UNREGISTERED)**.

 Under the **Help** menu is an item labeled **Register...** (the same item is in the **Buy** menu along with **Buy Now**) when this executed a screen will pop up giving the registration code.